-F.N.
-Sharp Tips for Preparing and Eating Artichokes
+The F.N.
+Sharp Guide to Preparing and Eating Artichokes

 Before we get into how to prepare and eat those artichokes, let’s talk a little bit about what they are and where they come from.

-Though artichokes may appear impressive in size, people tend to commonly consume only two parts of the plant: the heart and the fleshy bases of the bracts (although the stem is edible and pretty delicious, as well).
+Though artichokes may appear impressive in size, people tend to consume only two parts of the plant: the heart and the fleshy bases of the bracts, although the stem is edible and pretty delicious, as well.

-Historians believe this thistle plant is native to the Mediterranean region.
-Artichokes eventually made their way to Spain, thanks to Arab travelers, and Florence-born noblewoman Catherine de’ Medici likely brought the artichoke to France when she married into the French royal family.
+Historians believe artichokes are native to the Mediterranean region.
+This thistle plant eventually made its way to Spain, thanks to Arab travelers, and Florence-born noblewoman Catherine de’ Medici likely brought the artichoke to France when she married into the French royal family.

 How the artichoke ventured to the United States is not definitively known, but theories suggest that the Spanish probably brought the plant to California by the 19th century, and the French might have introduced artichokes to other American states, such as Louisiana.

 Today, over 99% of commercial artichokes in the US are grown in California – specifically in Coachella, Castroville, Thermal, and Oxnard.
 The state boasts a Mediterranean-like climate and soil, which allows the plants to thrive.
 There are many different varieties of artichokes, but Green Globes remain among the most common.